OAuth Apps

 Revoking Access

-If the user decides they no longer want to use the integration, you can revoke access by making the following call using basic authentication where the username is the Client Id of your OAuth App and the password is the Client Secret of your OAuth app.
+If the user decides they no longer want to use the integration, or you wish to disable it for them or on a specific device, you can revoke access by making the following call with basic authentication, where the username is the Client Id of your OAuth App and the password is the Client Secret of your OAuth app.

 DELETE https://api.ownerrez.com/oauth/access_token/<token>